-In 2010, I volunteered to help organize Party Arty, the annual fundraising event for the Young Friends of Art for the Nelson-Atkins Museum in Kansas City.
-During the planning, it occurred to me that there was an opportunity to experiment with an art installation of my own: displaying live pictures taken that evening.
+In 2010 I volunteered to help organize Party Arty, the annual fundraising event for the Young Friends of Art for the Nelson-Atkins Museum in Kansas City.
+During the planning, it occurred to me that there was an opportunity to experiment with some art of my own: displaying live pictures taken that evening.

-My feature list was extensive, (and a bit challenging): since we would have several photographers on site taking photos, I decided to use Eye-Fi cards to upload those photos to a server as they were taken.
-Once stored and processed, a remote web interface on an iPad/iPhone would be used by the event ambassadors and staff to approve photos and send them to the photo wall.
-I also thought that, if I had time, I would post some photos to Facebook and Twitter, and perhaps even allow attendees to post photos from their own cameras to the queue.
+My feature list was extensive (and a bit challenging): since we would have several photographers on site taking photos, I decided to use Eye-Fi cards to upload those photos to a server as they were taken.
+Once stored and processed, we could use a web interface on an iPad/iPhone to approve photos and send them to the photo wall.